cubeli27/EpapGadget/README.md

 **Key Features:**
 - E-paper display
 - ESP32-C3-WROOM-02
+- WiFi
 - USB-C for charging, programming, power
 - System Load Sharing between Battery and USB-C
+- Works a month or more on a single charge (depending on the sleep cycle)
+- Reads telegram messages
+- Screen updates every 6s/60s/custom

 ---